 The Big Zombie Tour | The Walking Dead

 Last week, I shared my experience with the first part of the Big Zombie Tour in Atlanta.
 Today, I want to discuss the second part that covered location shots in the small towns of Senoia, Grantville, Newnan and Haralson, Georgia.
-Senoia is roughly 50 miles away from the main tour offices in Atlanta, so you would have to either drive there on your own or use their shuttle service.
+Senoia is roughly fifty miles away from the main tour offices in Atlanta.
+So, you would have to either drive there on your own or use their shuttle service.

-The cost of the shuttle is $30.00 RT per person and is well worth it if you are directionally challenged as I am wont to be.
+The cost of the shuttle is $30.00 RT per person and is well worth it if you are directionally challenged as I am.
 On the drive there, we decided to eat our packed lunch and were treated to episodes of The Walking Dead on the tv monitors that were installed throughout the cabin.

-Once we reached the city of Senoia, it was obvious that the main street was the setting for the fictionalized town of Woodbury:
+Once we reached the city of Senoia, it was evident that the main street was the setting for the fictionalized town of Woodbury:

 The driver instructed us to go to the Woodbury Shoppe (where the Walking Dead store is housed) on the corner so that we could check in for the second half of the tour.
 This store was a Walking Dead fan’s dream.
 There was nothing that they did not sell that would not make a true fan’s eyes glaze over.
-But fan though I may be, I couldn’t bring myself to splurge on the $270.00 katana sword!
+But I couldn’t bring myself to splurge on the $270.00 katana sword!

 The most intriguing aspect of the Woodbury Shoppe was what we found downstairs.
-There is a full-service cafe called the Waking Dead and right outside the entrance, the walls are covered with autographs from the stars of our favorite show:
+There is a full-service cafe called the Waking Dead.
+Right outside the entrance, the walls are covered with autographs from the stars of our favorite show:

-Just up the road a piece, we happened upon this old antebellum style house that I quickly identified as the house where Carl sat on top of the roof eating 112 ounces of chocolate pudding in the “After” episode during Season four.
+Just up the road, we happened upon this old antebellum style house.
+I quickly identified it as where Carl ate 112 ounces of chocolate pudding in the “After” episode during Season Four.
 It looks so much better tidied up.

-A few yards further is the setting where Daryl discovers his brother, Merle is not only dead, but he’s the walking kind.
-It was a very heart-wrenching scene because lifetime thug, Merle had just redeemed himself by refusing to give into the Governor’s demand to turn over Michonne and his failed attempt to kill them off resulted in his own demise.
-Witnessing his brother feast on another human and his own guilt in not being able to save him almost destroyed Daryl.
+A few yards further is where Daryl discovers his brother, Merle is not only dead, but he’s the walking kind.
+It was a very heart-wrenching scene because lifetime thug Merle had just redeemed himself by refusing to give into the Governor’s demand to turn over Michonne.
+His failed attempt to kill them off resulted in his demise.
+Witnessing his brother feast on another human and his guilt in not being able to save him almost destroyed Daryl.